ksenia-el/vite-app-ui-tests-project/README.md

 The project was created as a part of an educational course by QALearning School.

 ▶️ To run all tests at once use command "pytest tests" in Terminal.
-And to run only some tests (marked by either "smoke", "regressionion" or "flaky") use this format of the command: "pytest -m [mark] tests"
+And to run only some tests (marked by either "smoke", "regression" or "flaky") use this format of the command: "pytest -m [mark] tests"